-Teaching students with SEND is everyone's responsibility across school.
-Central to the work of every teacher and subject is a continuous cycle of planning, teaching, assessment and evaluation that takes account of the wide range of abilities, aptitudes and interests of the students (Assess- Plan-Do-Review, CoP, 2014).
+Teaching pupils with SEND is everyone's responsibility across school.
+Central to the work of every teacher and subject is a continuous cycle of planning, teaching, assessment, and evaluation that takes account of the wide range of abilities, aptitudes and interests of the pupils (Assess- Plan-Do-Review, CoP, 2014).

-Most pupils at St Gregory's Catholic High School learn and progress through these differentiated arrangements.
-A Graduated Response is adopted for pupils identified as having SEND.
-A level and type of support and intervention is provided to enable the pupil to achieve adequate progress.
-Provision is identified and coordinated by SENDCO, Curriculum support Department, HODs and PPMs liaising with staff across school.
+A Graduated Response is adopted for pupils identified as having SEND and the type of support and intervention is provided to enable the pupil to achieve adequate progress.
+Provision is identified and coordinated by the SENDCo, Curriculum support Department, HODs and PPMs liaising with staff across school.